As Fast As Possible

 Open up your NVIDIA or AMD drivers settings and find the option to create a custom resolution.
 Start by increasing the refresh rate until you notice side effects such as frame skipping.
 Then, decrease the refresh rate by 1Hz until you find the sweet spot.

 As you might already know, you can overclock a lot of hardware easily for a higher performance.
-That applies to computer hardware too, as you can overclock your graphics card, RAM, and CPU.
+That applies to computer hardware as well, as you can overclock your graphics card, RAM, and CPU.
 A lot of people already know this, but what fewer people know is that you can also overclock your monitor and get a higher refresh rate!

 Overclocking your hardware is rather simple and is something that many people actually do.
 If you have a quality panel, you can push the refresh rate of your gaming or everyday use monitor beyond the specifications for a more fluid gaming experience.

 Overclocking your monitor takes very little effort and can be easily done by adjusting the driver settings for both AMD and NVIDIA users.
 In this article, we’ll show you exactly how to overclock a monitor.